Grand Rapids Union Station

-Grands Rapids Union Station was a union station in Grand Rapids, Michigan.
-A Georgian Revival building of two stories, it was built in 1900 and was closed in 1958 and demolished over 1958 and 1959 to make space for a highway.
-Its address was 61 Ionia Avenue.
-It was a hub serving a few railroads going to different points in Michigan and other points in the Midwest.
+Grand Rapids Union Station was a union station in Grand Rapids, Michigan.
+A Georgian Revival building of two stories, it was built in 1900 on 61 Ionia Avenue SW and was closed in 1958.
+The building was demolished in 1958 and 1959 to make space for the U.S. Route 131 highway.

 History

-In five years after the construction, 750,000 passengers passed through the station.
-In early decades, excursion Grand Rapids and Indiana Railroad trains to the station brought upwards to 2000 visitors on Sundays, coming from southern Michigan and Indiana.
+In five years after Union Station's 1900 construction, 750,000 passengers passed through it.
+In early decades, Grand Rapids and Indiana Railroad excursion trains to the station brought more than 2000 visitors from southern Michigan and Indiana on Sundays.

 Passenger services

 The station served the Pere Marquette Railway (after the Chesapeake and Ohio Railway acquired the PM in 1947 C&O trains passed through), Michigan Central Railroad and Pennsylvania Railroad (which had acquired the GR&I).
 The Grand Trunk Western Railway and the New York Central Railroad were served at other stations in Grand Rapids.
 By 1946, Michigan Central operations were entirely folded into New York Central operations.

 Noteworthy passenger train service at 1950 included: